sw704e21/dmiai/racing-game/README.md

 # Racing Track Simulation
-In this use case you should implement a model, that can control a car on a highway to avoid obstracles and drive as far as possible within 5000 time steps.
-You'll recive sensory information from the car and you should predict the next action to perform.
+In this use case, you should implement a model, that can control a car on a highway to avoid obstacles and drive as far as possible within 5000 time steps.
+You'll receive sensory information from the car and you should predict the next action to perform.
 An illustration of the game can be seen in the image below:

 <img src="../images/raw.jpg" width=450> <img src="../images/raw_with_drawings.jpg" width=450>